NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+* "IP Address" is used herein as a length independent term covering both IPv4 and IPv6 addresses.

 # Constructing a Client Cookie {#clientCookie}

 The Client Cookie is a nonce and should be treated as such.
 For simplicity,